ShrutiRaina11/Introduction-to-Git-and-GitHub/README.md

-cd# Introduction to Git and GitHub
+# This is the project which I did as a part of the course *Introduction to Git and GitHub* on Coursera

 ## Simple Interest Calculator